satvik007/satvik007/README.md

 ### Hi there 👋
 I’m Satvik.

-🏡 I am a Jaipur native, passionate about programming 🖥️
+🏡 I am from Jaipur, passionate about programming

 🔭 I work at Hypersequent as a Software Engineer, our mission is to make software systems more reliable.